Loading...

 • Materials or products produced by the applicant’s farm business

-• Materials or services purchased outside of the eligible invoice dates
+• Materials or services purchased outside of the eligible invoice dates outlined in the letter of approval

 • Typical farm equipment (e.g., tractors, skid steers, combines, grain carts) and related accessories or attachments (unless specified as an Eligible Activity and Cost)